scala/docs.scala-lang/_overviews/compiler-options/optimizer.md

  inlined my/project/C.$anonfun$f$1 (the callee is a synthetic forwarder method).
 Before: 654 ins, after: 666 ins. inlined scala/runtime/BoxesRunTime.boxToInteger (the callee is a forwarder method with boxing adaptation).
 Before: 666 ins, after: 674 ins.
 ```

-Explaining the details here is out of scope for this post.
-We defer this discussion to a follow-up post that will explain the internals of the Scala optimizer in more detail.

-## Summary

-The goal of this article was to explain why the Scala optimizer exists and give a rough explanation what it can and cannot do.
-It also showed how to configure and use the optimizer in your project.

-In the next post, we will go into detail about how the optimizer works, what transformations are applied, and how they work together.
-We will also measure performance improvements that the optimizer can bring.
-Finally, we will look at related projects, dive a little more into the history of the optimizer, and discuss ideas for the future.